 SCWorx, LLC (n/k/a SCW FL Corp.) ("SCW LLC") was a privately held limited liability company which was organized in Florida on November 17, 2016.
 On December 31, 2017, SCW LLC acquired Primrose Solutions, LLC ("Primrose"), a Delaware limited liability company, which became its wholly-owned subsidiary and focused on developing functionality for the software now used and sold by SCWorx Corp. (the "Company" or "SCWorx").
 The majority interest holders of Primrose were interest holders of SCW LLC and based upon Staff Accounting Bulletin Topic 5G, the technology acquired has been accounted for at predecessor cost of \$0.
-To facilitate the planned acquisition by Alliance MMA, Inc., a Delaware corporation ("Alliance"), on June 27, 2018, SCW LLC merged with and into a newly-formed entity, SCWorx Acquisition Corp., a Delaware corporation ("SCW Acquisition"), with SCW Acquisition being the surviving entity.
+To facilitate the planned acquisition by Alliance MMA, Inc., a Delaware corporation ("Alliance"), on June 27, 2018, SCW LLC merged with and into a newly-formed entity, SCWorx Acquisition Corp., a Delaware corporation ("SCW Acquisition being the surviving entity.
 Subsequently, on August 17, 2018, SCW Acquisition changed its name to SCWorx Corp.
 On November 30, 2018, our company and certain of our stockholders agreed to cancel 6,510 shares of common stock.
-In June 2018, we began to collect subscriptions for common stock.
-From June to November 2018, we collected \$1,250,000 in subscriptions and issued 3,125 shares of common stock to new third-party investors.
-In addition, on February 1, 2019, (i) SCWorx Corp. (n/k/a SCWorx Acquisition Corp.) changed its name to SCW FL Corp. (to allow Alliance to change its name to SCWorx Corp. (n/k/a SCW FL Corp.) in a stock-for-stock exchange transaction and changed Alliance's name to SCWorx Corp., which is our company's current name, with SCW FL Corp. becoming our subsidiary.
+In June 2018, we began to collect \$1,250,000 in subscriptions and issued 3,125 shares of common stock to new third-party investors.
+In addition, on February 1, 2019, (i) SCWorx Corp. (r/k/a SCWorx Acquisition Corp.) changed its name to SCW FL Corp. (to allow Alliance to change its name to SCWorx Corp.) and (ii) Alliance acquired SCWorx Corp. (n/k/a SCW FL Corp.) in a stock-for-stock exchange transaction and changed Alliance's name to SCWorx Corp., which is our company's current name, with SCW FL Corp. becoming our subsidiary.
 On March 16, 2020, in response to the COVID-19 pandemic, SCWorx established a wholly-owned subsidiary.
 Direct-Worx, LLC.